janoulle/NEGARestaurantScores/README.md

 # Additional Notes

-1. The postgresql database is accessible at port 5433.
+1. The postgresql database is accessible at port 5433 (configured in the docker-compose yaml file).
 If using pgAdmin to connect to the database, you'll get a series of alarming alerts because the admin pack extension is not installed.
 You can still browse the database once you get past the alerts.
 2. This application runs on post 8080 (see [docker-compose.yml](restaurantscores-server/docker/docker-compose.yml) to change this setting.
 3. The context of this application is `/restaurantscores` and the active spring profile is `postgresql`